-Power of Attorney (Mandato / Procura): Written authorisation provided by one person to another, allowing them to make decisions on their behalf.
+Power of Attorney (Mandato / Procura): Written authorisation provided by one person to another (usually a lawyer) allowing them to make decisions on their behalf.
 This can include matters of business or private affairs.

-Pre-trial Detention (Custodia Cautelare): Detention in police custody or in prison during the investigations (and often during the trial itself as well), which happens before the decision on guilt or innocence is made by the court.
+Pre-trial Detention (Custodia Cautelare): Detention in prison during the investigations (and often during the trial itself as well), which happens before the decision on guilt or innocence is made by the court.